 Advanced Tools and Development:

 Udemy allows you to create unique learning experiences but does not provide access to advanced tools like HTML/CSS for further customization.

 As a result, users cannot make any changes beyond what is initially available on the platform – layouts, pages, and sections cannot be added or modified without third-party integrations, nor can code be exported or imported.

 Teachable puts the ultimate power in your hands!
 With access to advanced tools and developer features, you can create a course beyond imagination.

-From CSS and HTML editing environments to live code edits that remain unpublished until they are ready for prime time -Teachable has got it all packed into one intuitive platform.
-Take control of your learning creation process today!
+From CSS and HTML editing environments to live code edits that remain unpublished until they are ready for prime time, Teachable has packed it all into one intuitive platform.
+Take complete control of your learning creation process today!